What if you learned there was a marker for your fertility? What if it could help shorten the time it takes to get pregnant?

-You may need to have a few blood tests run in order to determine your fertile period.
+You may need to have a few blood tests to determine your fertile period.
 Some doctors may also recommend a transvaginal ultrasound.
 This allows your doctor to look at your ovaries and see how the follicles are growing.

 Using an OPK can be a very effective way to help you become pregnant.
 But some women shouldn’t use these tests because they won’t work as well for them.
 If you get a consistently positive result, or you never get a positive one, visit your doctor to rule out other medical conditions.

-If you’ve been using these kits and haven’t become pregnant after six months (if you are over 35) to a year (if you are under 35), make an appointment with your doctor.
-They can recommend a fertility specialist and /or treatment and testing options.
+If you’ve been using these kits and haven’t become pregnant after six months (if you’re over 35) to a year (if you’re under 35), make an appointment with your doctor.
+They can recommend a fertility specialist or treatment and testing options.

 How long should a woman wait before seeing a fertility specialist if she’s trying to conceive?